 Most people visit the Porcupine Mountains from May to October.
 But beware that if you plan to go from mid-May to late July, it’s black fly season, and those suckers are annoying and bite.

 If you plan to go in Spring when the forest is starting to wake up for its winter slumber, make sure to bring appropriate shoes and boots as the trails will likely be muddy.

 There are two campgrounds within the Porcupine Mountain Wilderness State Park.

 The Presque Isle Campground is a rustic campground situated on the far western side of the park.
 Rustic campgrounds have pit toilets and hand pump water but no bathroom facilities or electricity.

-On the eastern end of the park is a modern campground, Union Bay, with showers and electrical sites.
-This is a very popular campground, so make sure to book early if looking for a spot here.
+On the park’s eastern end is a modern campground, Union Bay, with showers and electrical sites.
+This is a very popular campground, so make sure to book early if you are looking for a spot here.
 The sites along Lake Superior are outstanding, so scrap one of those up if you can.

 If camping isn’t your thing, renting a cabin while visiting the Porcupine Mountains is necessary.

 There are several resorts to choose from and plenty of Airbnb’s to rent.
 Look for places around White Pine and Ontonagon, as these are some of the closest towns to the Porcupine Mountains.